 For example, some tattoo inks are more responsive to laser treatment than are others.
-Likewise, some small tattoos might be good candidates for surgical removal, while others are simply too large to remove with a scalpel.
+Likewise, small tattoos might be good candidates for surgical removal, while others are simply too large to remove with a scalpel.

-- Schmidt RM, et al. Tattooing in adolescents and young adults. http://www.uptodate.com/index.
+- Schmidt R, et al. Tattooing in adolescents and young adults. http://www.uptodate.com/home.
 Accessed Dec.
-2, 2011.
+21, 2014.

 - Kluger N. The risks of do-it-yourself and over-the-counter devices for tattoo removal.
 International Journal of Dermatology.
 2015:54:13.

 - Crawford K. Pfenninger and Fowler's Procedures for Primary Care.
 3rd ed.
 Philadelphia, Pa.: Mosby; 2011. http://www.clinicalkey.com.
 Accessed Dec.
 21, 2014.

 - Sanghavi SA, et al. Tattoo reactions — An epidemic on the surge: A report of 3 cases.
 Indian Journal of Dermatology, Venereology, and Leprology.
 2013;79:231.